-Of course, you’ll want to tick the city’s most famed sights off of your list but when you’ve already been there, seen that and got the Mona Lisa postcard from La Louvre gift shop, it’s time to delve deeper into Paris’s darker, dirtier, hidden depths.
+Of course, any visitor to Paris will want to tick the city’s most famed sights off of your list but when you’ve already been there, seen that and got the Mona Lisa postcard from La Louvre gift shop, it’s time to delve deeper into Paris’s darker, dirtier, hidden depths.

-Sitting in the shadow of the iconic landmarks you’ll find a labyrinth of city secrets just waiting for you to ditch the Eiffel Tower queue and discover them.
+Sitting in the shadow of the iconic landmarks, you’ll find a labyrinth of city secrets just waiting for you to ditch the Eiffel Tower queue and discover the unique and unknown.

 Whether you’ve booked a romantic Seine river cruise or you’ve got a port stop in Le Havre on your cruise holiday itinerary, here’s a hit list of wickedly good French fancies that you won’t find in the guide books.